sustainability-mila/sustainability-mila.github.io/_pages/schedule.md

 {% include button-light.html message="The event will also be streamed on YouTube!" link="/" %}

-The times are given in the local **Montreal time (Eastern Daylight Time, UTC-4)**.
+The times are given in the local **Montreal time (Eastern Standard Time, UTC-4)**.

 The conference will take place at the Agora of [Mila](https://mila.quebec/), which is located at [6650, Rue Saint-Urbain, Montreal, QC, H2S 3H1](https://www.openstreetmap.org/way/222246924).

 ## Day 0 (Pre-requisites) - November 8th 2023

 This session is designed to provide pre-requisites on graphs and probability theory.
 It aims to level the audience who may feel a little behind on these topics or would like a refresher.
-It covers the essential requirements to understand the material presented on Day-1 and Day-2.
+It covers the essential requirements to understand the material presented on Day 1 and Day 2.

 {% include table-schedule-day0.html %}